 - by calling the Platinum Travel Service on 0800 377 421 (press 1 for travel services)

 - by emailing the Platinum Travel Service at [email protected]

-Amex Travel specialists and hotel staff are generally more familiar with the FHR program, so if you run into any difficulties in getting THC benefits you are entitled to, perhaps direct them to this The Hotel Collection training video produced by American Express.
+Amex Travel specialists and hotel staff are generally more familiar with the FHR programme, so if you run into any difficulties in getting THC benefits you are entitled to, perhaps contact them for assistance.

 Key terms and conditions